 For most women, this happens when your calorie intake dips below about 1,200 calories a day.
-Now, this certainly doesn’t give you free reign to eat continuously all day.
-However for some reasonable guidelines, be sure to have a good breakfast within an hour from waking to get your metabolism going, and eat small healthy meals or snacks every 3-4 hours until about 7pm.
+Now, this doesn’t mean you should eat whatever you want all day.
+Instead, aim to have a good breakfast within an hour of waking to kick-start your metabolism.
+And eat small healthy meals or snacks every 3-4 hours.

 Sleep deprivation appears to have a negative impact on carbohydrate metabolism and can also create an imbalance of certain hormones.
 When carbohydrates are not metabolized properly, your blood sugar levels increase.
 High blood sugar levels spike insulin levels, signaling your body to store unused energy as fat.